“Poetry for all” comes back to Miami in 2013

 O, Miami Poetry Festival was created in 2011 by the University of Wynwood and the John S. and James L. Knight Foundation.
 The festival occurs every other year and has the mission of delivering a poem to every single person in Miami-Dade County in the span of one month.
 For more, visit omiami.org.

 Knight Foundation supports transformational ideas that promote quality journalism, advance media innovation, engage communities and foster the arts.
 O,Miami was inspired by Knight Foundation’s arts program, which aims to engage and enrich communities in part by bringing art to unexpected places.
-For more, visit knightarts.org/omiami.Be sure to tell them Soul Of Miami sent you!
+For more, visit knightarts.org/omiami.If you love Soul Of Miami, please consider leaving a testimonial.

 Click here to sign up for the Soul Of Miami email list.